williiiamr/ASL_Recoginition/README.md

-# Credit Card Fraud Detection 💳
+# Handsign Recognition 🤚
 <div align="center">
   <img src="https://github.com/dinata16/data-science-projects/assets/89764786/17476a6a-54d2-431e-9021-6305176495ab" alt="creditcard">
 </div>

 ## Project Overview 📑
-This project aims to develop a machine learning model capable of detecting suspicious or potentially fraudulent credit card transactions.
-This model can help financial institutions to reduce fraud losses and improve customer transaction security.
+This project aims to develop a machine learning model capable of detecting American Sign Language Handsign and classifying them into corresponding letters.
+The purpose of this project is to help people learn and understand handsign easily, serving as a baseline model for future improvements.

 ## About The Dataset ✏
-The project utilizes [Credit Card Fraud datasets](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data) from Kaggle containing information such as transaction time, transaction amount, and various anonymized features generated through Principal Component Analysis (PCA).
-This dataset is highly imbalanced, with fraudulent transactions representing only a small fraction of the total transactions.
+The project utilizes [ASL Dataset](https://www.kaggle.com/datasets/ayuraj/asl-dataset/data) from Kaggle which contains images of hand signs for both numbers and letters from A-Z. However, since the model is focused on classifying letters, the numbers are discarded from the dataset.

 ## Methodology 🍴
-- Exploratory Data Analysis (EDA): Understand the data distribution, identify outliers, and analyze relationships between features.
-- Data Preprocessing: Handle missing values, perform feature scaling, and address class imbalance (e.g., using oversampling or undersampling techniques).
-- Feature Selection: Identify the most relevant features for modeling using techniques such as correlation analysis.
+- Data Preprocessing: Pipelining image into a dataset, splitting dataset to train, test, and validation, and address image preprocessing (e.g., shuffling, scaling, and batching images).
-- Modeling: Develop machine learning model Random Forest and compare when handling imbalanced dataset
+- Modeling: Develop machine learning model using transfer learning from VGG16 and conduct experiments to find the most suitable combination of layer for building a robust model
+- Fine Tuning: Experimenting to find the optimal hyperparameters to help model converge faster
-- Model Evaluation: Evaluate model performance using metrics like precision, recall, F1-score, and Area Under the Receiver Operating Characteristic Curve (AUROC).
+- Model Evaluation: Evaluate model performance using metrics like precision, recall, F1-score, Accuracy and confusion matrix

 ## Results ⭐
-The best-performing model achieved high accuracy score and recall score in detecting fraudulent transactions.
-The model is also effective in reducing false positive, which are legitimate transactions incorrectly identified as fraudulent.

 ## Conclusion 💾
-This project demonstrates the potential of machine learning in credit card fraud detection.
-The developed model can be a valuable tool for financial institutions to enhance transaction security and protect customers from financial losses.
+This project demonstrates the potential of machine learning in hand sign detection.
+The developed model can be a valuable tool to assist deaf people in communicating, learning, and performing various tasks more effectively.

 ## Suggestions 📎
-- Experiment with more complex model architectures, such as deep learning.
+- Experiment with more complex model architectures and other transfer learning models.
 - Collect more data to improve model performance.
-- Develop a real-time system for immediate fraud detection.
+- Develop a real-time system to detect handsign using camera with bounding boxes.
-- Experiment with hyperparameter tunnning such as GridSearch, RandomSearch, or BayessianSearch
+- Develop a more complex logic to stitch together the letters to make a word.

 ## Contributions 👨‍🔧
 Contributions are welcome!
 Please submit a pull request if you have any suggestions or improvements.